Demir-Hasan/My-DevOps-Notes/Kubernetes/Commands.md

 - It is for stateless apps
 - For stateful apps like databases statefulsets are used
 - DB are often hosted outside of K8s cluster
+- Everything CRUD is at the deployment level.
+Kubernetes handles the rest of it.